What Do Industry Leaders Think of MOSAIC?

 Key Takeaways:

-• MOSAIC represents a major philosophical shift for the FAA, transitioning from prescriptive regulations (e.g., specific weight, speed) to performance- and training-based rules.
+• MOSAIC signifies a philosophical shift for the FAA, moving from prescriptive regulations to performance- and training-based rules, which is expected to foster greater flexibility and innovation in aircraft design.

-• The rule increases access for sport pilot certificate users by relying on training and instructor endorsement rather than conventional check rides.
+• The new rule increases access for sport pilot certificate users, allowing them to fly a wider variety of aircraft with a driver's license (bypassing a traditional aviation medical) and relying on training and instructor endorsements over conventional check rides.

 See a mistake?
 Contact us.